phpengine/workplace-systems/README.md

 and a custom PHP theme.
 I prepared this for you guys today as a real world example of my PHP Dev/ PHP DevOps / Testing Skills.

-In a real world situation there would be far more complex test plans, scalability, managed infrastructure, multiple types of automated testing, test patterns, continuous integration, multiple and prototypable environments and the like.

-This will soon work on any OS, as its just Phlagrant that needs some windows compatible models.
-I think it will work fine on a Mac, but haven't tried yet.

 # Install Instructions:
 ------------